Why Grinding and Polishing Matters for Medical Manufacturing

 Though inspection is a common and necessary function of all manufacturing, the process is even more important for medical implants.
 For these products, the quality assurance lab will take samples from parts from the production floor or out of inventory for inspection.
 The lab sections the sample and encapsulates it into a protective polymer mount.
 This process is followed by a series of grinding and polishing actions to efficiently remove sectioning damage.
 In addition, this process levels and cleans the specimen surface to enable accurate inspection.

-Grinding-Polishing Is the Last Step Before Inspection
+Grinding and Polishing Is the Last Step Before Inspection

 Grinding uses fixed abrasives at the point of cutting—the abrasive particles are generally bonded to paper or a platen—for fast stock removal.
 The process entails three to five steps using progressively finer abrasive grit before polishing steps are carried out.